 ~~~~~~~~~~~~~~ That cold inspired the personality of Ole Fog, Boneless,

 My name is Caunte, the second son of the Troll Family from the

 Oakgrove gardens.
 Because I traveled with Prince Ivan to find his wife, I

 am to tell this part of PURSUED, Vasalisa, the Frog Princess.

-Luckily, as I tumbled off the top of the arch on the bridge, the PortHold snatched me, and I plunged into the Inbetween.
+Luckily, as I tumbled from by home from the top of the arch on the bridge, the PortHole snatched me, and I plunged into the InBetween.
 Unluckily, the Ole Fog chased me, crawling and grabbing at my hair and clothing.
 The thickness of his anger blunted the colors and sounds.
 I concentrated on keeping my legs in front of me while arms and hands pushed the bitter Fog away from my head.
 His cold stung my eyes and ears.
 The bitter Fog turned into a wind and whipped ice around me.
 I covered my ears to block his howls and the freezing.
 My vision blurred.
-A long zap signaled an exit from the Inbetween.
+A long zap signaled an exit from the InBetween.

 With a 'blip' I bounced under bare trees covered with frost.
 I smashed onto the iced snow harder than a pile of stones.
 The hour was late, the night descended.
 Freezing, I hid in the shadows of the frozen trees.
 The intriguing beauty of snow and ice exaggerated by moonlight created a